frank038/wdesktop4/README.md

 - center mouse button for other functions
 - easy creation of more thumbnailers
 - desktop files support (programs)
-- supports the command line arguments trash:// (the recycle bin) and media://DEVICE (mass storage devices) of my file manager SimpleFM6.
+- supports the command line arguments trash:// (the recycle bin) and media://DEVICE (mass storage devices) of my file manager SimpleFM6
+- applications can be dropped from the menu of my wbar4.

 Do not support multi monitors.
 May have some unknown issues.